Written and developed by Optical Technology Training Ltd and licensed to CrossConnect Training.

 interpret the results of fibre characterisation and map against application support criteria

-This course assumes that you have some previous experience of basic OTDR testing.
+This course assumes that you have some previous experience of basic OTDR testing, but offers advanced OTDR training as well as CD and PMD training.
+The course is designed to create advanced fibre characterisation engineers.

-Typical job roles of attendees include: fibre optic test engineer; technical support; project supervisor.
+Typical job roles of attendees include: fibre optic test engineer; fibre optic test technician, optical fibre technical support; fiber optic test analyst; fibre network network project supervisor.